addyosmani/backbone-fundamentals/README.md

 ##TDD With Backbone

 When developing applications with Backbone, it can be necessary to test both individual modules of code as well as modules, views, collections and routers.
 Taking a TDD approach to testing, let's review some specs for testing these Backbone components using the popular Backbone [Todo](https://github.com/addyosmani/todomvc/tree/master/todo-example/backbone) application.

-I would like to extend my thanks to Larry Myers for his [Koans](https://github.com/addyosmani/backbone-koans) project which both greatly helped here and will be used in the exercise portion of this chapter.
+For this section we will be using a modified version of Larry Myers Backbone Koans project, which can be found in the `practicals\jasmine-koans` folder.

 ##<a name="testing-jasmine-models">Models</a>